jeffreykegler/old_kollos/notes/misc/strand.md

 An active strand is one capable of being wound together with another active strand.
-An active strand must be left-active or right-active.
+An active strand must be forward-active or reverse-active.
-A strand can be *both* left- and right-active, in which case we call it double-active.
+A strand can be *both* forward- and reverse-active, in which case we call it bi-active.
-An active strand which is not double-active is called single-active.
+An active strand which is not bi-active is called single-active.
 An inactive strand is the same as an ordinary parse forest.

-A strand is right-active if it has nucleobases at its right edge.
+A strand is forward-active if it has nucleobases at its right edge.
-A strand is left-active if it has nucleobases at its left edge.
+A strand is reverse-active if it has nucleobases at its left edge.

-If a strand is right-active, we call it a left strand.
-If a strand is left-active, we call it a right strand.
-This may seem confused, but the idea is that a left strand is wound together with a right one and for that to occur, the left strand must have an active edge on its right and the right strand must have an active edge on its left.

 ## Broken nucleotides